SudharsanLh/dbt_enpal_assessment/README.md

 ## Data Overview

-There are main 6 main source tables with some basic information below
+There are 6 main source tables with some basic information below

 ### Deals data & Period
 - **Time Range:** January 2024 - March 2025